Sung Neung Kyung on Reading Newspapers and Botched Art

 Sung Neung Kyung, Newspapers: From June 1, 1974, On (1974).
 Newspaper panel.
 87 × 63 × 5 cm.
 Courtesy the artist and Gallery Hyundai.
 Photo: Lee Kyungseok.

-Sung describes Reading Newspapers, and the works of many of his ST counterparts as emerging from the context of South Korea under Park Chung-hee's regime, when the lives of ordinary citizens were marked by a tightly controlled state elite and the suppression of civil rights.
-He notes that both official and self-censorship prevailed during this time, with editors of daily newspapers navigating restrictions on free speech to mediate the dissemination of information and ideas, and artists needing to tread carefully to avoid arrest or detention for work that fell afoul of government rules, and social norms.
+Sung describes Reading Newspapers, along with the works of many of his ST peers as emerging from within the conditions of South Korea under Park Chung-hee, when everyday life unfolded under an authoritarian regime, a tightly controlled elite, and the suppression of civil rights.
+Both official and self-censorship shaped this period, with editors at daily newspapers navigating restrictions on free speech in order to mediate the circulation of information and ideas, while artists trod carefully to avoid arrest or detention for work that challenged government strictures and social norms.

 In this interview, Sung discusses Reading Newspapers, touching on the political and social context from which the work emerged and elaborating on different aspects of his practice, including what he means by ‘botched art’.